-Chapter 1: My Early Life
+I. My Early Life

 The progressive development of man is vitally dependent on invention.
 It is the most important product of his creative brain.
 Its ultimate purpose is the complete mastery of mind over the material world, the harnessing of the forces of nature to human needs.
 This is the difficult task of the inventor who is often misunderstood and unrewarded.
 But he finds ample compensation in the pleasing exercises of his powers and in the knowledge of being one of that exceptionally privileged class without whom the race would have long ago perished in the bitter struggle against pitiless elements.

-Speaking for myself, I have already had more than my full measure of this exquisite enjoyment; so much, that for many years my life was little short of continuous rapture.
+Speaking for myself, I have already had more than my full measure of this exquisite enjoyment, so much that for many years my life was little short of continuous rapture.
 I am credited with being one of the hardest workers and perhaps I am, if thought is the equivalent of labor, for I have devoted to it almost all of my waking hours.
 But if work is interpreted to be a definite performance in a specified time according to a rigid rule, then I may be the worst of idlers.
 Every effort under compulsion demands a sacrifice of life-energy.
 I never paid such a price.
 On the contrary, I have thrived on my thoughts.

-In attempting to give a connected and faithful account of my activities in this story of my life, I must dwell, however reluctantly, on the impressions of my youth and the circumstances and events which have been instrumental in determining my career.
-Our first endeavors are purely instinctive promptings of an imagination vivid and undisciplined.
-As we grow older, reason asserts itself and we become more and more systematic and designing.
-But those early impulses, though not immediately productive, are of the greatest moment and may shape our very destinies.
+In attempting to give a connected and faithful account of my activities in this series of articles which will be presented with the assistance of the Editors of the ELECTRICAL EXPERIMENTER and are chiefly addrest to our young men readers, I must dwell, however reluctantly, on the impressions of my youth and the circumstances and events which have been instrumental in determining my career.

+Our first endeavors are purely instinctive, promptings of an imagination vivid and undisciplined.
+As we grow older reason asserts itself and we become more and more systematic and designing.
+But those early impulses, tho not immediately productive, are of the greatest moment and may shape our very destinies.
 Indeed, I feel now that had I understood and cultivated instead of suppressing them, I would have added substantial value to my bequest to the world.
 But not until I had attained manhood did I realize that I was an inventor.